Teach a few simple money habits to your children now and you’ll help set them up for a financially free future. Who wouldn’t want that for their kids?

 Have them help with the weekly grocery shop

 Good money habits – learning to stick with a money plan and comparison shopping

 Turn the weekly shop into some mini financial lessons.

-The supermarket is a good place to instill money habits about learning to stick to a money plan.
+The supermarket is a good place to instill money habits by learning to stick to a money plan.

-Before the shop, write your grocery list and a total amount that you have allocated for groceries.
+Before the shop, write your grocery list and the total amount that you have allocated for groceries.

 Explain to your kids that you can’t go over the plan and have them tally up the cost of each item on a calculator or phone as you go to keep track of spending.

 To stay on plan, it might mean making decisions between the expensive labels and home brand or skipping a non-essential purchase altogether.

 This is a good chance to talk about needs vs wants too – what food or home items are essential and what items are just nice-to-haves.

 Get them involved in the family money plan